 Based in Brooklyn, his latest work, If Anything Is, reflects upon city life at a confluence with capitalist accelerationism.
 Filmed in notable locations such as the excessively enterprise-satiated Times Square, the work initiates a meditative conversation between the mundane and the hyperreal.
 Blips of percussive beats puncture scenes into momentary standstills of commercial storefronts, city-dwellers, and electric infrastructure.
 Groaning synths, fuzz, and drones enwrap, diverting back to the temporal nature of an ever-evolving post-capitalist state.

 If Anything Is ruptures and flows; a tidal experience highlighting the rituals of 21st-century existence.
-Powell extensively tours as both a performance artist and musician, evading the neat label run-release schedules standard in the industry.
+Powell extensively tours as a performance artist and musician, evading the industry’s neat label run-release schedules standard.
 While releasing his work through the experimental label Catch Wave Ltd, which he concurrently runs, Powell reflects and interacts with an intriguing circle of sound and video artists.

 The musician exhibits a loose, conversational relationship with time, manifested through organic visual cues and abnormal polyrhythms drawn from African and Asian musical traditions.
 His work evokes tensions explored by Jon Hassell; it arrives as no surprise that he collaborated on 2018’s Listening to Pictures.
 Both artists utilise the non-linear dynamics of ethnographic music and friction their work with a futuristic, electronic gleam.